Last Modified: 25 Apr 2016

 Day 4 Mt Kinabalu

 Rise early the next day to begin the climb up Mt Kinabalu.
 It's not an easy walk, uphill all the way, and you’ll need to be prepared to tackle a trail made up of steep steps that vary considerably in size.
 Altitude can also affect you, regardless of your fitness level, and it will certainly slow you down a fair bit (it's important that you educate yourself about the dangers of altitude sickness and its symptoms).
 Ensure you have warm layers, waterproof gloves, hat, head torch, waterproof jacket and good walking shoes/boots.
 The top of the mountain can be deceptively cold.
-However, there's absolutely no rush so take your time and enjoy the pristine environment - this is an area which boasts a remarkable variety of plant life, including some 1,000 species of orchid and the extraordinary carnivorous pitcher plant.
+However, there's absolutely no rush so take your time and enjoy the pristine environment - this is an area that boasts a remarkable variety of plant life, including some 1,000 species of orchid and the extraordinary carnivorous pitcher plant.
 You will cover 6 kilometres on the first day (approximately 4-6 hours) and stop at a resthouse near Laban Rata (3,272 metres) for the night.
 The resthouses have very basic, mixed gender, multishare bunk rooms, and additional blankets can be hired from the park office.
 Go to bed early, so you're ready for the final climb in the morning.

 Hostel (1 nt)